YIO-Remote/remote-os/docker/README.md

 - `/yio-remote/src`: Cloned Git repositories, intended for a named Docker volume.

-  Will be initialized with the cloned Git repositories from within the image.
+  Will be initialized with the cloned Git repositories with the `init` command.

 - `/yio-remote/buildroot`: Buildroot downloads and ccache, intended for a named Docker volume.

-  Will be initialized with the downloaded package sources from within the image.
+  Will be initialized with the downloaded package sources from within the image during the (initial) build.

 Create Docker Volumes: